Find the best streaming service for you with as we compare new TV shows, binge-worthy series, and Original movies.

 So if you want to share Netflix with the family or your roommates, the Premium Plan is the way to go.

 Hulu: Best for newer content

-What we like
+What we like about Hulu

-- Lowest plan is affordable
+- This service's lowest-priced plan is affordable.

 Get new episodes the following day

 If you’re all caught up with The Good Doctor and want the new episodes the day after they air, you need Hulu to avoid spoilers on social media.

 Hulu is the only service that stores next-day episodes of TV shows aired on FOX, ABC, MTV, TLC, CBS, FX, History Channel, A&E, Bravo, and more.